MixinNetwork/safe/README.md

 ## Propose Safe Transaction

-After depositing some BTC to both the safe address and the accountant, we now want to send 0.000123 BTC to `bc1qevu9qqpfqp4s9jq3xxulfh08rgyjy8rn76aj7e`.
+After depositing some BTC to both the safe address, we now want to send 0.000123 BTC to `bc1qevu9qqpfqp4s9jq3xxulfh08rgyjy8rn76aj7e`.
 To initiate the transaction, we require the latest Bitcoin chain head ID from the Safe network, which can be obtained by running the following command:

 ```
 curl https://safe.mixin.dev/chains